furgerf/304cr-assignment-1/DESCRIPTION.md

 ## View
 Only one form has been used, the `MainForm`.
 It has four main components: three custom `UserControl`s `AlgorithmSettings`, `MapSettings`, and `Status` and a large `Panel` where the map is drawn on.

-The three custom `UserControl`s can be hidden with the buttons on the toolbar on the left-hand side of the Form, which makes usage of the Program on screens with smaller resolution easier.
+The three custom `UserControl`s can be hidden with the buttons on the toolbar on the left-hand side of the Form, which makes usage of the program on screens with smaller resolution easier.
 Each component of the main UI as well as its usage is explained below.

 ### AlgorithmSettings